 EML revision ID:

-For water sampling protocols see the Arctic LTER Land-Water group protocol book accessible from the Land-Water mainpage on the Arctic LTER web page or at http://www-personal.umich.edu/~gwk and clicking on the protocol link at the bottom of the page.
-Specific methodologies are described in the protocol book listed above and a general description is provided below.
+Detailed water sampling protocols and chemical analyses are found in the Arctic LTER Land-Water group protocol book accessible from the Land-Water mainpage on the Arctic LTER web page or at http://www-personal.umich.edu/~gwk and clicking on the "Lab Protocol Manual" link toward the bottom of the page.
+Specific methodologies are described in the protocol book listed above, and a general description is provided below.

-General analyses: In general water samples from soils, streams, and lakes are filtered in the field and kept cold and dark or preserved until analysis.
-Dissolved inorganic nutrients (NH4 and PO4) were analyzed by wet chemistry techniques at Toolik Field Station usually within 24 hours of sampling.
-Dissolved gases CO2 and CH4 were determined using a syringe equilibration method and analyzed at Toolik Field Station on a gas chromatograph.
-DOC, TDN, TDP, particulate C, N, and P, and dissolved ions were brought back to the University of Michigan for analysis.
-DOC is analyzed on a Shimadzu TOC-5000 or a TOC-V. Particulate Carbon and Nitrogen on a Perkin Elmer CHN 2400, TDN is analyzed on a Shimadzu TOC-5000 or TOC-V or using a persulfate digestion.
-TDP and NO3 are analyzed on an OI Alpkem autoanalyzer, ions on a Dionex ion chromatograph, and cations on an inductively coupled plasma optical emission spectrometer (ICP-OES Perkin Elmer Optima 4300 or 8000).
-Alkalinity samples were run on a Radiometer autotitrator.
+Water temperature, pH, conductivity, and dissolved gases are measured in the field on whole water (not filtered) from soils, streams, ponds, and lakes.
+Water for other analyses is filtered in the field and kept cold and dark or preserved until analysis.
+Dissolved inorganic nutrients (ammonium, NH4 and phosphate, PO4) were analyzed by wet chemistry methods at Toolik Field Station usually within 24 hours of sampling.
+Dissolved gases, carbon dioxide (CO2) and methane (CH4) were determined using a syringe equilibration method and analyzed at Toolik Field Station on a gas chromatograph.
+Dissolved organic carbon (DOC), total dissolved nitrogen (TDN), total dissolved phosphorus (TDP), particulate carbon, nitrogen and phosphorus, and dissolved ions were brought back to the University of Michigan for analysis.
+DOC and TDN are analyzed by high-temperature combustion on a Shimadzu instrument (TOC-V or equivalent), or TDN is analyzed by persulfate digestion.
+Particulate Carbon and Nitrogen are analyzed on a Perkin Elmer CHN 2400 (or equivalent).
+TDP and nitrate (NO3) are analyzed on an OI Alpkem autoanalyzer, anions on a Dionex ion chromatograph, and cations on an inductively coupled plasma optical emission spectrometer (ICP-OES Perkin Elmer Optima 4300 or 8000).
+Alkalinity samples were analyzed potentiometrically on a Radiometer autotitrator.

 For all analyses, sample values that were less than zero were assigned a value of zero.
 See specific protocols for limits of detection.
 Missing values (not sampled or analyzed) are represented by a period " . " in the dataset.